 The Corporation and Mr. Rick Atkinson entered into an employment agreement dated April 3, 2001 with respect to Mr. Atkinson's employment as Senior Vice President, Development of the Corporation.
-The Agreement provides for (i) an annual salary (as at December 31, 2010) of \$210,000 per annum (subject to an annual review); (ii) Mr. Atkinson to participate in the Corporation's Executive Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Bonus Incentive"); and (iii) a monthly car allowance of \$1,000 plus reimbursement of normal car operating costs.
+The Agreement provides for (i) an annual salary (as at December 31, 2011) of \$216,300 per annum (subject to an annual review); (ii) Mr. Atkinson to participate in the Corporation's Annual Short-Term Bonus Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Short Term Bonus Incentive"); (iii) Mr. Atkinson to participate in the Corporation's Equity Based Incentive Plan (see - "Executive Compensation - Executive Compensation Elements - Equity Based Incentive"); and (iv) a monthly car allowance of \$1,000 plus reimbursement of normal car operating costs.

 In the event of termination of Mr. Atkinson's employment, other than for cause, he would be entitled to receive an amount equal to one month's pay for each year of completed service in lieu of notice plus the value of all option and share based awards which vest in accordance with the particular plans.
-The Corporation estimates that, assuming Mr. Atkinson's employment was terminated on December 31, 2010 in such circumstances, the incremental payments and benefits would be approximately \$189,811.
+The Corporation estimates that, assuming Mr. Atkinson's employment was terminated on December 31, 2011 in such circumstances, the incremental payments and benefits would be approximately \$241,254.